The Psychology Conference of the Year

 - Each Paper will be assigned Digital Object Identifier (DOI) from Cross Ref.

-- The proceedings shall be submitted to Google Scholar for Indexing.
+- The abstract book/proceedings shall be submitted to Google Scholarfor Indexing.

-- The Conference Proceedings will be published with an ISBN in a soft form.
+- The Conference Proceedings will be published with an ISBN Number.

-- All papers have publication opportunities in ISI and Scopus various indexed international journals.
+- All papers have publication opportunities in various indexed international journals.

-All accepted papers will be published in the Conference Proceedings with ISBN Number.
+All accepted papers will be published in the Conference Proceedings with the ISBN 978-609-485-272-5.
 All full papers sent for conference proceedings will be accepted through a double-blind review process and will be published electronically in proceedings with a DOI number.

 Plagiarism Policy & Publication Ethics

-The 2nd International Conference on Research in Psychology follows strict anti-plagiarism policies and, as such, checks every submission for plagiarism using Crossref Similarity Check Powered by iThenticate.
+The 3rd International Conference on Research in Psychology follows strict anti-plagiarism policies.
+As such, every submission is checked for plagiarism using Crossref Similarity Check Powered by iThenticate.
 All articles submitted to the conference first undergo a plagiarism check before being sent to our scientific committee for review.
 The submission will be automatically rejected at any time if found plagiarized.
-If you’d like to find out more information about the iThenticate software, click on the following link: https://www.crossref.org/services/similarity-check/
+You can find out more about the iThenticate software here: